pinout-xyz/Pinout.xyz/v1/md/uputronics-gps-hat.md

 <br>
 Fitted with a RV-3028-C7 RTC.
 <br>
-USB-C For direct serial connection to a PC Windows/Linux/Mac (Independant of the Raspberry Pi)
+USB-C For direct serial connection to a PC Windows/Linux/Mac (Independent of the Raspberry Pi)

 Features: